vardhandongre/Applied-Machine-Learning/README.md

 Built and evaluated a naive Bayes classifier that predicts Mathematics scores from all attributes.
 For binary attributes, I used a binomial model.
 For the attributes described as “numeric” which take a small set of values, I used a Gaussian first then a multinomial model.
 For the attributes described as “nominal” which take a small set of values, I use a multinomial model.
-Ignore the “absence” attribute.
+Ignored the “absence” attribute.
-Estimate accuracy by cross-validation.
-There are 10 folds of data, excluding 15% of the data at random to serve as test data, The code reports the mean and standard deviation of the accuracy over these folds.
+I have estimated the accuracy by cross-validation.
+There are 10 folds of data, which exclude 15% of the data at random to serve as test data, The code reports the mean and standard deviation of the accuracy over these folds.

 ## 4. Decision Forest For MNIST classification (Python [Pandas,Seaborn, sckit, matplotlib])
 Investigated classifying MNIST using a decision forest.
 Compared the following cases: untouched raw pixels and stretched bounding box raw pixels.